melizalab/django-bird-colony/README.md

 3. Run `python manage.py migrate` to create the database tables.
 If this is a new django install, run `python migrate.py createsuperuser` to create your admin user.

-4. Run `python manage.py loaddata path-to-this-repository/starter_kit.json` to create some useful initial records.
+4. Run `python manage.py loaddata bird_colony_starter_kit` to create some useful initial records.

 5. Start the development server (`python manage.py runserver`) and visit http://127.0.0.1:8000/admin/birds/ to set up your colony, as described in the next section.